Teachers

 In-Center Experience Determines Retention

-Educators return to programs where they feel respected, supported, and prepared for.
+Educators return to programs where they feel respected, supported, and prepared.

 • 39.5% return because of respect and professionalism